adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

 If true, then the parameter '--setup-dns' is passed to the IPA server installer.
-Also, triggers the install of the required dns server packages.

 Default value: `true`